History of Marine Planning in the Clyde

 The Plan produced a list of recommended actions and projects, some of which were implemented in the intervening period either by the Firth of Clyde Forum, by partners or through other work streams such as the Marine Protected Area (MPA) selection process.
-Details of these projects such as the Landscape/Seascape Assessment, the audit of recreational access points and the Sea Level Rise project can be found below.
+Click the links to find out more information on projects including the Landscape/Seascape Assessment, the audit of recreational access points and the Sea Level Rise project.

 Building on this body of work, on 10th February 2016 Core Group members of the Firth of Clyde Forum met to sign the constitution of the Clyde Marine Planning Partnership, marking the establishment of this body.

 - SSMEI – Marine Spatial Plan – July 2010

 - SSMEI – Strategic Environmental Assessment – Non-technical summary

 - Appropriate Assessment – Final Version

 - Lessons learned for Marine Spatial Planning

 - Action Plan

 - The process of developing a seabed habitat map for the Firth of Clyde

 - How can the Ecosystem Approach be applied Regional Marine Planning